ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 });
 ```

 Once again, there are many different jest matchers.
-Instead of memorizing all of them, it is best to just follow the [docs](https://github.com/testing-library/jest-dom).
+In this lesson we'll get a chance to see a number of the most common ones, however, instead of memorizing all of them, it is best to just follow the [docs](https://github.com/testing-library/jest-dom).

 ### Instructions: